 Resettlement and integration of refugees

-- We promote community sponsorship, supporting parishes working with refuges through the VPRS scheme and giving advice.
+- We promote community sponsorship, supporting parishes working with refugees through the Vulnerable Persons Resettlement Scheme (VPRS) and giving advice.

 - Furthering the commitment as laid down in the motion passed by General Synod in July 2019 to assist refugee and asylum-seeking professionals in finding jobs commensurate with their skills.